scicloj/scicloj.github.io/content/en/docs/community/groups/macroexpand/index.md

 We're keeping things simple and informal to make it easy to join in, share ideas, and find others to work with.

 ## Getting Involved

-If you'd like to join upcoming gatherings, please fill out the poll below with your availability and interests.
-You can respond anytime -- it will help us plan future meetings.

-You don't need to be a Clojure expert - we welcome anyone who wants to help.

-<a class="btn btn-primary btn-lg px-4 mb-2" href="https://forms.gle/6JYyCdLfwsgvV8fC7" role="button">Poll</a>

 We'd love to hear your ideas and feedback.
 Get in touch: